adamulacha/My-DevOps-Journey/README.md

-# My-DevOps-Journey
+# My DevOps Journey
-This is a tracker of my DevOps Journey - learning &amp; projects.
+This is a tracker of my DevOps Journey - projects & learning.
 ---

 ### Projects